Religion in Iran: Religious freedom

+In November 2018, the warden of Qarchak Prison in Varamin, near Tehran, attacked and bit three female Dervish prisoners when they demanded the return of their confiscated belongings.

+For the year 2022, the Human Rights Activists in Iran Annual Report listed 199 cases involving religious rights, including 140 arrests, 94 cases of police home raids, 2 cases of demolition of religious sites, 39 cases of imprisonment, 51 issuances of travel bans (which constitute violations of freedom of movement) and 11 cases of individuals brought to trial for their religious beliefs.
+Almost two thirds (64.63%) of the cases involved the violation of the rights of Baha’is, while 20.84% involved the rights of Christians, 8.84% Yarsanis, 4.63% Sunnis, and 0.42% Dervishes.

+In 2024, the country was scored zero out of four for religious freedom by Freedom House, and in that same year, ranked as the 8th most difficult place in the world to be a Christian by Open Doors.

 Baháʼí Faith

 The Baháʼí Faith has been persecuted since its inception in Iran.
 Since the 1979 revolution the persecution of Baháʼís has increased with oppression, the denial of civil rights and liberties, and the denial of access to higher education and employment.
 There were an estimated 350,000 Baháʼís in Iran in 1986.
 The Baháʼís are scattered in small communities throughout Iran with a heavy concentration in larger cities.
 Most Baháʼís are urban, but there are some Baháʼí villages, especially in Fars and Mazandaran.
 The majority of Baháʼís are Persians, but there is a significant minority of Azeri Baháʼís, and there are even a few among the Kurds.
 Baháʼís are neither recognized nor protected by the Iranian constitution.